awhitney42/YumYumDonut/README.md

 ## In-Depth Explanation of BASIC Code

-Below is a verbose explanation of what happens in each of these program lines. [ [YumYumDonut on GitHub](https://github.com/awhitney42/YumYumDonut) ]
+Below is a verbose explanation of what happens in each of these program lines.

 ### Line 0 : Set Memory Location Constants, Sprite Pointers, Scoreboard Message, and Reset System Timer